microsoft/fluentui-react-native/packages/experimental/Shimmer/SPEC.md

   /**
    * Color you see when the shimmer wave is not animating.
    *
+   * @defaultValue theme.colors.neutralStencil1 on @platform Android
+   * @defaultValue theme.colors.bodyFrameDivider on @platform win32
-   * @defaultValue theme.colors.neutralStencil1 on Android, theme.colors.bodyFrameDivider on win32, #E1E1E1/#404040 on other platforms for light/dark theme
+   * @defaultValue #E1E1E1/#404040 for light/dark theme on other platforms.
    */
   shimmerColor?: ColorValue;